ghdl/docker/README.md

 - `ls`: build and push `ghdl/ext:ls-debian` and `ghdl/ext:ls-ubuntu` (a job for each of them).
 These include [ghdl/ghdl](https://github.com/ghdl/ghdl), the [ghdl/ghdl-language-server](https://github.com/ghdl/ghdl-language-server) backend and the vscode-client (precompiled but not preinstalled).
 - `vunit`: build and push all the `ghdl/vunit:*` images, which are based on the ones created in the daily workflow.
+  - Two versions are published for each backend: one with latest stable VUnit (from PyPI) and one with the latest `master` (from Git).
+  - Images with GCC backend include `lcov` and `gcovr` for code coverage analysis.
 - `gui`: build and push the following images:
   - `ghdl/ext:gtkwave`: includes [GtkWave](http://gtkwave.sourceforge.net/) (gtk3) on top of `ghdl/vunit:llvm-master`.
   - `ghdl/ext:broadway`: adds a script to `ghdl/ext:gtkwave` in order to launch a [Broadway](https://developer.gnome.org/gtk3/stable/gtk-broadway.html) server that allows to use GtkWave from a web browser.